-1234567.
-Exploring Life on its Many Levels Diagram the hierarchy of structural levels in biology.
-Explain how the properties of life emerge from complex organization.
-Distinguish between prokaryotic and eukaryotic cells.
-Describe the structure and function of DNA.
-Explain what is meant by "form fits function."
-Explain how an organism is a type of open system.
-Describe the two major dynamic processes of any ecosystem 8.
+Exploring Life on its Many Levels

+- 1. Diagram the hierarchy of structural levels in biology. - 2.
+Explain how the properties of life emerge from complex organization. - 3.
+Distinguish between prokaryotic and eukaryotic cells. - 4.
+Describe the structure and function of DNA. - 5.
+Explain what is meant by "form fits function." - 6.
+Explain how an organism is a type of open system. - 7.
+Describe the two major dynamic processes of any ecosystem - 8.
 Explain how regulatory mechanisms control reactions in organisms.

-9. 10.
-Evolution, Unity, and Diversity Distinguish among the three domains of life.
-List and distinguish among the kingdoms of eukaryotic life.
+Evolution, Unity, and Diversity

+- 9. Distinguish among the three domains of life.
+List and distinguish among the kingdoms of eukaryotic life. - 10.
 Briefly describe how Charles Darwin's ideas contributed to the conceptual framework of biology.

-12. 13.
-14. Science as a Process Outline the scientific methodGum Lab Distinguish between inductive and deductive reasoning.
+Science as a Process

+- 11. Outline the scientific method. - 12.
+Distinguish between inductive and deductive reasoning. - 13.
 Distinguish between a scientific hypothesis and a scientific theory.

-Explain how science is influenced by social and cultural factors.
-Explain how science and technology are interdependent.
-KEY TERMS: (There are no key terms for this chapter.)
-WORD ROOTS:
+KEY TERMS: